-In 2009, the Personnel and Compensation Committee approved the implementation of the Senior Leadership Severance Plan (the "Severance Plan"), in which all of the named executive officers participate.
+We have a Senior Leadership Severance Plan (the "Severance Plan"), in which all of the named executive officers participate.
 The Board implemented the Severance Plan to establish financial protection for our executives upon various employment termination scenarios, including a change in control of our company.
 We believe the Severance Plan assists in retention of executives and provides a more attractive compensation package when recruiting key talent.
 Furthermore, instead of negotiating individual separation arrangements upon a termination, the Board can ensure consistent and equitable treatment for all executives through the Severance Plan.